 It varies from program to program.
 While it can be as much as 85% of the outstanding debt, it is often less than this.

-The programs are available to people with careers in public service or to those who are employed in areas with shortages of skilled labor pools.
+The programs are available to people with careers in public service or to those in areas with shortages of skilled labor pools.
 Some of these professions include:

 - Social Workers